sajjad-hm/vins-auto-launcher/README.md

 # VINS Auto Launcher

 This ROS package automates the process of:

 1. Launching **VINS-Mono** (`vins_estimator/android.launch`)
-2. Starting an odometry recorder node
+2. Starting an odometry recorder node or activity predictor node
 3. Playing a specified ROS bag file

-The odometry data is saved into a CSV file whose name matches the bag file name, with a timestamp suffix to avoid overwriting.
+Odometry or activity prediction data is saved or published as appropriate.

 ---

 ## **Prerequisites**

 - ROS Melodic (tested on Ubuntu 18.04, Python 2.7)
 - [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono) installed in your `catkin_ws/src`
 - `rosbag` installed (comes with ROS by default)
+- `joblib`, `numpy` (for predictor node, install via `pip` if needed)

 ---

 ## **Installation**